Hardcore punk in the United Kingdom: 2000s

-The sound of these bands was generally shaped by albums from American groups such as Full Collapse by Thursday, Tear from the Red by Poison the Well and Worship and Tribute by Glassjaw.
+Emo expanded in the area, with the subsequent success of the Blackout, Adzuki, Covergirl, Night And The City Of Broken Promises, Shape Of My Addiction and Robots Talk In Twos.
+In the wake of this success, a number of popular publications also began running stories stating that "Newport is the new Seattle" or "South Wales is the new Seattle".
+The sound of these bands was generally shaped by albums from American groups such as Full Collapse (2001) by Thursday, Tear from the Red (2002) by Poison the Well and Worship and Tribute (2002) by Glassjaw.
 In a 2015 article by Vice, Funeral for a Friend vocalist Matthew Davies-Kreye stated that "We took [the sound of the aforementioned American artists] and spun it on i [sic] head, gave it a bit more of a geographical sensibility.
-You write what you know, so the lyrical content distilled all the elements of the world around us", going on to cite the Manic Street Preachers as "very influential on absolutely everyone".
+You write what you know, so the lyrical content distilled all the elements of the world around us", going on to cite the Manic Street Preachers, especially their third album the Holy Bible (1994), as "very influential on absolutely everyone".
+The most successful groups to come from the scene were Funeral for a Friend, Kids in Glass Houses and Lostprophets.
+Metalcore band Bullet for My Valentine were also from Bridgend, Metal Hammer described them as "the biggest British metal band of the 21st century".

-Pontypridd band Lostprophets gained significant mainstream attention around this time, which led to record labels attempting to sign many of the band from the scene.
-A number of popular publications also began running stories stating that "Newport is the new Seattle" or "South Wales is the new Seattle".
-In a 2010 article, BBC writer James McLaren described groups like Brutality Will Prevail, 33 and Ironclad as "the shape of (Welsh) punk to come".
+In a 2010 article, BBC writer James McLaren described groups like Brutality Will Prevail, Goodtime Boys, 33 and Ironclad as "the shape of (Welsh) punk to come".

-The region has continued to produce notable post-hardcore and metalcore groups, including Casey, Holding Absence, and Continents.
+2010s

+Wales was one of the most prominent locations in the 2010s dreamcore movement.
+At this time, the YouTube channel Dreambound was one of the most prominent sources for finding bands, uploading music videos for many prominent bands, with this era of the genre being posthumously named "dreamcore".
+Groups in this scene, often embraced elements of post-rock, and used cleaner and more commercially accessible production styles than had previously been uncommon in the genre.
+The most prominent act in Welsh dreamcore was Casey, formed by former members of Continents.
+In the later years of this scene, bands began decreasing the influence they took from hardcore, when Holding Absence were instead leaning further into post-rock and shoegaze By the time of Casey's 2023 reunion shows, they had entered a level of cult status which Noizze writer Ethan Young stated made them "one of the most notable melodic hardcore groups of the decade".